keycloakify/oidc-spa/README.md

   <a href="https://docs.oidc-spa.dev">Documentation</a>
 </p>

-An OIDC client designed for Single Page Applications, typically [Vite](https://vitejs.dev/) projects.
+An OIDC client tailored for Single Page Applications, particularly suitable for [Vite](https://vitejs.dev/) projects.
-This is a lib that you would use, for example, to integrate your app with Keycloak.
+This library is intended for scenarios such as integrating your application with Keycloak.
-oidc-spa aims at being **very easy to setup and use** even if you are not familiar with the OIDC protocol.
+`oidc-spa` is designed to be **very easy to set up and use**, even for those who are not familiar with the OIDC protocol.

 ## Comparison with Existing Libraries